nirmalkotal/math-research/README.md

 ## About Me

-A recent PhD graduate from Chennai Mathematical Institute, Chennai, India.
-My research interests broadly lie in commutative algebra and its intersections with algebraic geometry and combinatorics.
-My PhD advisor is Professor Manoj Kummini.
+Welcome to my personal page!
+I am Nirmal Kotal, a mathematician with a Ph.D. from Chennai Mathematical Institute, specializing in commutative algebra and its intersections with algebraic geometry and combinatorics.
+My research has been guided by Professor Manoj Kummini, and I am passionate about contributing to the mathematical community through my work.
+My dissertation focused on exploring the positive characteristic singularities of commutative rings and their applications.
+Prior to my doctoral studies, I earned my Master’s degree in Mathematics from IIT Kharagpur, where I built a strong foundation in advanced mathematical concepts.

 ## Contact Information